on-track-development/on-track-server/README.md

 # on-track-server
 The on-track-server acts as proxy for the frontend and backend servers.
 It acts as main hub for the on-track application solution.

+It runs a proxy server proxying calls to the backend and frontend servers.
+The frontend is located at / and the backend at /api.

 ## Building and launching
 ### Pre-requisites
 - docker